The history of blackjack

 The modern-day blackjack, and concepts of ideal and basic strategy began in the early 1950s.
 With the rapid advancement in computer technology, several researchers began to run simulations of blackjack hands to probe the mathematical probability of each move, and test out which rule sets were favourable for the player.

 Other individuals also ran simulations to curb the rampant cheating and exploitation of games by players who had their own systems, and were proficient at card counting and other shady techniques.
-As we know, many games of blackjack are now electronically operated by random number generators, with other sophisticated technology behind live dealer blackjack and other game.
+As we know, many games of blackjack, particularly online blackjack, are now electronically operated by random number generators, with other sophisticated technology behind live dealer blackjack and other games.
 Such technological advancements in gambling software has changed the face of the game forever.

 Back Where We Started